aschwertner/DFLOVO/README.md

-# DFLOVO.jl
+# LOWDER.jl
-Implementation of a Derivative-Free Low Order-Value Optimization (DFLOVO) algorithm in Julia language.
+Implementation of Low Order-Value Optimization without Derivatives and Trust-Region (LOWDER) algorithm in Julia language.

 This package is under development during a Ph.D. research at State University of Maringá, Maringá, Brazil.